Zaki978/European-Soccer-SQL-Data-Project/README.md

 - **Tableau**: Creating charts, dashboards and stories

 ## Database Structure
-The project utilizes a SQLite database containing seven interconnected tables:
+The dataset is structured as a relational database and contains football-related data covering the Top 5 leagues in Europe from 2014-2020.
+The dataset consists of seven tables: appearances, games, leagues, players, shots, teams, teamstats with a total row count of 726,906 records.
+A description of each table is as follows:

 - **Appearances**: Player-specific match statistics
 - **Games**: Match details and results
 - **Leagues**: Information about the five major European leagues